 Jim and I seem never to be far from Ireland spiritually no matter where we end up.
-For the past ten or so years, we lived in Tucson, which was founded – according to some historians – by the red-headed Dublin-born Irishman Hugh (also known as Hugo) O’Conor in 1775.
+Jim attended Notre Dame in Indiana, where alumni think that qualifies them as being “Irish,” although only around 8% of South Bend’s population claimed Irish ancestry in 2015.
+And for some ten or so years, we lived in Tucson, which was founded – according to some historians – by the red-headed Dublin-born Irishman Hugh (also known as Hugo) O’Conor in 1775.

 Just a few months ago, we moved from Arizona, and now we live sort of near to Chicago, if you count an hour and a half away (in no traffic) as near.
-As of 2010, Irish-Americans were still counted as the largest ethnic group in Chicago.
+As of 2010, Irish-Americans were still counted as the largest ethnic group in Chicago, and second in the U.S. n percentage after New York.
 So it seems appropriate, this year, to focus on how Chicago celebrates this very popular holiday.

 The Chicago River is a system of rivers and canals with a combined length of 156 miles running right through downtown Chicago.
 It links the Great Lakes and the Mississippi Valley waterways.